| Residences | Civilian Occupation |

 Early Life & Family

-Homer Burton Wooleyhan was born in Millington, Maryland (located on the Eastern Shore of Maryland) on August 28, 1918.
-He was the son of Clinton E. (a farmer, 1872–1950) and Clara M. Wooleyhan (née Boggs, 1877–1925).
+Homer Burton Wooleyhan was born on August 28, 1918, in Millington, on the Eastern Shore of Maryland.
+He was the son of Clinton E. Wooleyhan (a farmer, 1872–1950) and Clara M. Wooleyhan (née Boggs, 1877–1925).
 He had at least three brothers and five sisters.
-(A family tree states a fourth older brother died as a child.)
-The family was recorded on the census on January 15, 1920 as living in Dixon, Queen Anne’s County, Maryland (under the name Wooleyhand).
+A family tree states a fourth older brother died as a child.
+The family was recorded on the census in January 1920, living in Dixon, Queen Anne’s County, Maryland.

 Based on his signature and the 1940 census, Wooleyhan went by his middle name, Burton.
-According to an April 7, 1945 article in Journal-Every Evening, Wooleyhan lived with his sister in Templeville, Maryland after his mother died, graduated from Sudlersville High School, and moved to Newark around 1939.
-However, the 1940 census stated that Wooleyan’s highest completed level of education was eighth grade; likewise, his enlistment data card gave his education level as grammar school.
+According to an article in Journal-Every Evening, after his mother’s death Wooleyhan lived in Templeville, Maryland, with his sister, Clara Belle Shelton (1909–1997).
+The article added that Wooleyhan graduated from Sudlersville High School and moved to Newark around 1939.
+On the other hand, the 1940 census stated that Wooleyhan’s highest completed level of education was eighth grade.
+Likewise, his enlistment data card gave his education level as grammar school.
 The Journal-Every Evening article stated that Wooleyhan “was known as a dancer and had won several dancing contests.”

-By the time he was recorded on the census on April 13, 1940, Wooleyhan had moved to 20 East Cleveland Avenue in Newark, Delaware.
-At the time, he and his older brother Julian were living as a lodger at the home of Oscar Knox.
-Homer was working as a machine helper at the nearby Curtis Paper Mill.
-Knox, a coworker, worked as an engineer at the paper mill.
-When Wooleyhan registered for the draft on October 16, 1940, he was described as standing 5 feet, 10 inches tall and weighing 140 lbs., with black hair and brown eyes.
+By the time he was recorded on the census in April 1940, Wooleyhan had moved to 20 East Cleveland Avenue in Newark, Delaware.
+At the time, he and his older brother, Julian C. Wooleyan (1911–1999), were living as lodgers at the home of Oscar Knox (1900–1956) and his wife, Mae Knox (1901–1945).
+Wooleyhan was working as a machine helper at the nearby Curtis Paper Mill.
+Oscar Knox, a coworker, worked as an engineer at the paper mill.
+When Wooleyhan registered for the draft on October 16, 1940, he was described as standing five feet, 10 inches tall and weighing 140 lbs., with black hair and brown eyes.

-Harry Yeide argued in his book Steeds of Steel: A History of American Mechanized Cavalry in World War II that “The radio was arguably the main weapon of the mechanized cavalry, because with it the cavalryman could set in motion events leading to the destruction of enemy forces they observed.”
-The role was aptly summarized in a song from Wooleyhan’s unit recounted by Yeide:
+Harry Yeide argued in his book, Steeds of Steel: A History of American Mechanized Cavalry in World War II, that “The radio was arguably the main weapon of the mechanized cavalry, because with it the cavalryman could set in motion events leading to the destruction of enemy forces they observed.”
+The role was aptly summarized in a song about Wooleyhan’s squadron recounted by Yeide:

 Oh, we’re the suicide unit of the fighting 44th